House Democrats back Pelosi for another term as speaker

-WASHINGTON (Reuters) - Democrats in the U.S. House of Representatives on Wednesday voted to keep House Speaker Nancy Pelosi in her job for another two years, despite the Nov.
-3 elections in which the party lost seats to Republicans.
+WASHINGTON (Reuters) - Democrats in the U.S. House of Representatives voted on Wednesday to keep House Speaker Nancy Pelosi in her job for another two years, despite the party losing seats to Republicans in the Nov.
+3 election.

 The full House still must vote for speaker in early January, when Republicans will put up their own candidate for the job, but are likely to lose since they will be in the minority in the 435-seat chamber.